Racism and Allyship in Aboriginal Youth Spaces

 Allyship Survey

-Based on the information we collect from the non-Indigenous adults focus groups we will develop and launch and online allyship survey.
-The survey will assess psychological and contextual predictors allyship behaviour.
+Based on the information we collect from the non-Indigenous adults' focus groups, we will develop and launch an online allyship survey.
+The survey will assess psychological and contextual predictors of allyship behaviour.